Succession Crisis Solved:

 Learning to delegate tasks effectively between office staff and on-site workers.

-This created a safe environment where young leaders could gain years of “Virtual experience” in just a few days.
+This created a safe environment in which young leaders could accumulate the equivalent of years of practical experience within just a few days.

 The Impact